enderphan94/BTC-Price-Monitor/README.md

 You can change the value of the threshold to trigger the alert (default: -le 6100)

+The script executes every 5 second

 The rate is nearly correct to the current rate coz it's changing every second.

 Cheer!

+# Execution

+Set it run in the backgroun as `main_btc_seeker.sh &`